benvaljean/benvaljean.github.io/tech/index.md

 <div class="home">

 This is a blog with <b>no recent</b> posts with a <b>recent</b> (September 2011) migration from Mediawiki to Jekyll.
-Further to doing it I will probably use Wordpress instead, so some things might not work correctly and will probably not get fixed for now.
+It was partially an experiment and further to doing it I will probably use Wordpress instead for it long-term, so some things might not work correctly and will probably not get fixed for now.

 <h1 class="page-heading">Tags by usage</h1>
 <ul>